itsmeradiant/Csharp-alternatives/README.md

 # Tools create in C# :

-Total repositories created in C#: 5905932
+Total repositories created in C#: 5906010

 - [PowerToys](https://github.com/microsoft/PowerToys) - Windows system utilities to maximize productivity
 - [v2rayN](https://github.com/2dust/v2rayN) - A GUI client for Windows and Linux, support Xray core and sing-box-core and others
 - [shadowsocks-windows](https://github.com/shadowsocks/shadowsocks-windows) - A C# port of shadowsocks
-- [PowerShell](https://github.com/PowerShell/PowerShell) - PowerShell for every system!
 - [jellyfin](https://github.com/jellyfin/jellyfin) - The Free Software Media System - Server Backend & API
 - [aspnetcore](https://github.com/dotnet/aspnetcore) - ASP.NET Core is a cross-platform .NET framework for building modern cloud-based web applications on Windows, Mac, or Linux.
 - [Files](https://github.com/files-community/Files) - A modern file manager that helps users organize their files and folders.
 - [RevokeMsgPatcher](https://github.com/huiyadanli/RevokeMsgPatcher) - :trollface: A hex editor for WeChat/QQ/TIM - PC版微信/QQ/TIM防撤回补丁（我已经看到了，撤回也没用了）
 - [ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of files to many supported destinations you can choose from.
-- [DevToys](https://github.com/DevToys-app/DevToys) - A Swiss Army knife for developers.
 - [dnSpy](https://github.com/dnSpy/dnSpy) - .NET debugger and assembly editor
-- [Avalonia](https://github.com/AvaloniaUI/Avalonia) - Develop Desktop, Embedded, Mobile and WebAssembly apps with C# and XAML.
-The most popular .NET UI client technology
 - [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers) - Cross-platform .NET sample microservices and container based application that runs on Linux Windows and macOS.
 Powered by .NET 7, Docker Containers and Azure Kubernetes Services.
 Supports Visual Studio, VS for Mac and CLI based environments with Docker CLI, dotnet CLI, VS Code or any other code editor.
 Moved to https://github.com/dotnet/eShop.
 - [ScreenToGif](https://github.com/NickeManarin/ScreenToGif) - 🎬 ScreenToGif allows you to record a selected area of your screen, edit and save it as a gif or video.
 - [WaveFunctionCollapse](https://github.com/mxgmn/WaveFunctionCollapse) - Bitmap & tilemap generation from a single example with the help of ideas from quantum mechanics